wjzijderveld/CheckBundles/README.md

         }
     ]

-Also, because scripts are not executed from nested repositories.
-You need to add the script:
+Because scripts are not executed from nested repositories, you need to add the script itself to your composer.json:

     "scripts": {
         "post-install-cmd": [